Privacy and Disclaimer

 Telephone: +49-89-230 2260-31

-Most cookies we use are so-called session cookies.
+Some of the cookies we use are so-called session cookies.
 These will be deleted automatically when your session at our website terminates.
 For technical reasons, other cookies will be stored for a longer period of time.
 These cookies allow us to recognize the browser you use next time you visit our website.
 Yet other cookies will be stored until you delete them manually.

 You can set the preferences in your browser to be informed when cookies are set, but you may also allow cookies to be set on a case-by-case basis, to deny cookies to be set on a case-by-case basis or to deny all cookies.
 You can also choose that cookies be deleted automatically as soon as you close your browser.
 If you de-activate cookies the performance of our website might be limited.

 Cookies which are needed for electronic communications or for the provision of certain functions you wish to use are set in accordance with Art.
 6 par.
 1 lit. f DSGVO (General European Regulation Regarding Data Protection).
-This website’s operator has a legitimate interest in setting such cookies in order to allow a technically correct and optimized provision of his services.
+This website’s operator has a legitimate interest in setting such cookies in order to allow a technically correct and optimized provision of its services.
 The use of other cookies (e.g. cookies for analytical purposes) is detailed below.

-Our internet services provider automatically surveys and stores information in so-called server-log-files.
+Our internet services provider automatically surveys and stores information in so-called server log files.
 These are:

 - Browser and version

 - Hostname of the accessing computer

 - Time of the server query